riidom/riiblog_v2/src/routes/en/about.md

 ### Weekend Challenge

-A weekly contest hosted at the forum <a href="https://blenderartists.org/c/contests/weekend-challenge/25" target="_blank" rel="noopener noreferrer">blenderartists.org</a>.
+A weekly contest hosted at the forum <Link href="https://blenderartists.org/c/contests/weekend-challenge/25">blenderartists.org</Link>.
 Nothing to win, the competition is mostly fierce (not me though)!

 ### IF